Cairns Tickets

 Seasonal marine sightings

-• Whale Watching: July–September
+• Whale watching: July–September

-• Coral Spawning: November (a few days after the full moon)
+• Coral spawning: November (a few days after the full moon)

-• Manta Rays: June–August
+• Manta rays: June–August

-• Turtle Nesting: November–January
+• Turtle nesting: November–January

-• Turtle Hatchlings: January–March
+• Turtle hatchlings: January–March

 Best times based on activity